-The reading section has long passages and TOEFL questions based on the passage come in order so ensure you read the first question before you start and keep viewing the questions as you progress further in the passage.
-The goal being that one needs to only read the passage once.
+The Reading section consists of long passages, and the TOEFL questions are presented in order based on the passage.
+It's essential to read the first question before diving into the passage and continuously refer to the questions as you progress through it.
+The goal is to read the passage only once.